 Baking powder has always struck me as quite magical.
 Typically used in tandem with basic baking soda, a teeny, tiny teaspoon of acidic baking powder can leaven an army of cookies, a trio of cake layers, or stack of pillowy tortillas alike.

 But while they look similarly and often work side-by-side, baking powder and baking soda are not to be used interchangeably.
 Because baking soda relies on a certain amount of acid to be present to leaven a baked good, swapping baking soda for baking powder will yield a batter that’s improperly risen and overly basic (metallic-tasting).
-Here we’re sharing three popular baking powder substitutes, all of which are made from common pantry staples.
+Here we’re sharing six popular baking powder substitutes, all of which are made from common pantry staples.

-Vinegar or Lemon Juice
+2. Vinegar or Lemon Juice

-Buttermilk biscuits are the real test for our baking powder substitutes, since this recipe calls for two tablespoons of baking powder.
+Buttermilk biscuits are the real test for our baking powder substitutes, since this recipe calls for 2 tablespoons of baking powder.
 It’s the key ingredient to fluffy, flaky biscuits that burst with clouds of warmth as you peel apart the buttery layers.